 Hiring your broker is Step 1 of 7.
 Download all 7 Steps to HomeOwnership here.

 Most brokers are happy to sit down with you to answer basic questions about themselves, their professional skills and market knowledge.
 Below are a few questions to ask a real estate broker before you sign an agreement to work with them:

 1. How many years of experience do you have in this industry?

 You want to get a gauge of how confident your broker is in their abilities to serve you as a buyer.
-Less than 2 years experience is not necessarily a bad thing, this means they are still working to build their business will be working very hard on your file, but you will want to ask a follow up question about what sort of support they receive from their Managing Broker.
-It would be wise to schedule a call and/or interview with their Managing Broker as well.
+Less than 2 years experience is not necessarily a bad thing, this means they are working to build their business and will be working very hard on your file.

 2. What is your experience in this community?